stumpc5/chess960/project_description.md

 At each step, both players made optimal (or near-optimal) moves.

 #### Key Theoretical Insight:

-The high level of play by Stockfish and the large volume of matches ensure that the formal and intuitive definitions of an opening coincide within this dataset.
+The super-human level and the large number of analyzed matches ensure that the formal and intuitive definitions of an opening coincide within this dataset.
+The formal definition can therefore be used to idenfity openings for the various Chess960 openings.